 New Tax Law to the Rescue – Two Provisions Potentially Beneficial for Staffing Companies

 2020 was a year fraught with many challenges to small business owners, attributable to COVID-19.
-Fortunately, with the passage of a bill designed to address some of those challenges,the year ended on one positive note.
+Fortunately, the year ended on a positive note for those business owners, including staffing companies, with the passage of a bill designed to address some of those challenges.
 On December 27, 2020, the Consolidated Appropriations Act, 2021 (“CAA”) was signed into law, which, in addition to other general COVID-19 stimulus measures, provides for a second round of Payment Protection Program (“PPP”) lending administered under the Economic Aid Act, and extends and modifies the Employee Retention Credit (“ERC) program that was administered under the Taxpayer Certainty and Disaster Tax Relief Act of 2020.
 Approximately $285 billion has been allocated to restart and expand the PPP.
-Funds are available to eligible borrowers who are either seeking to obtain or amend their first PPP loan, known as a First Draw loan, or have previously received a First Draw loan and are seeking to get a second PPP loan, known as a Second Draw loan.
+Funds are available to eligible borrowers who are either seeking to obtain or amend their first PPP loan, known as a ‘first draw’ loan, or have previously received a first draw loan and are seeking to get a second PPP loan, known as a ‘second draw’ loan.
 The CAA now makes available the ERC to companies that have received or plan to receive a PPP loan.
-We will touch on the Second Draw loan and the changes to the ERC.
+We will touch on the second draw loan and the changes to the ERC.

-A Second Draw may not exceed the lesser of $2 million or 2.5 times the average monthly payroll costs during either (i) the one-year period before the date the loan was made, (ii) 2020 or (iii) 2019, whichever the borrower elects to use.
-For seasonal employers, the one-year period is reduced to any 12-week period between February 15, 2019 and February 15, 2020.
-The borrower must have used, or will use, the full amount of its First Draw loan, on or before the date that the Second Draw loan is disbursed.
-This does not mean that the First Draw loan needs to be fully forgiven but the borrower must have spent the First Draw funds on eligible expenses, as defined in the CAA and subsequently issued Interim Final Rules (IFRs).
-Borrowers have until March 31, 2021 to submit their applications for Second Draw loans.
+A second draw may not exceed the lesser of $2 million or 2.5 times the average monthly payroll costs during either (i) the one-year period before the date the loan was made, (ii) 2020, or (iii) 2019, whichever the borrower elects to use.
+For seasonal employers, the average monthly payroll costs can be based on any 12-week period between February 15, 2019 and February 15, 2020.
+The borrower must have used, or will use, the full amount of its first draw loan, on or before the date that the second draw loan is disbursed.
+This does not mean that the first draw loan needs to be fully forgiven but the borrower must have spent the first draw funds on eligible expenses, as defined in the CAA and subsequently issued Interim Final Rules (IFRs).
+Borrowers have until March 31, 2021 to submit their applications for second draw loans.

-The criteria for eligibility for Second Draw loans are stricter than those associated with First Draw loans.
+The criteria for eligibility for second draw loans are stricter than those associated with first draw loans.
 With certain exceptions, the maximum number of employees has been reduced from 500 to 300, and affiliation rules still apply.
-Unlike with the First Draw loans, industry and alternative size standards do not apply, which will result in some staffing companies being ineligible for Second Draw loans.
+Unlike the first draw loans, industry and alternative size standards likely do not apply, which might result in some staffing companies being ineligible for second draw loans.
 There is now a requirement that the borrower experience at least a 25% decline in gross receipts when comparing any one quarter of 2020 to the corresponding quarter of 2019.
 The borrower must factor the gross receipts of all its affiliates when calculating the 25% quarterly reduction.
 Gross receipts include revenue received or accrued, measured in accordance with the entity’s accounting method.
-Finally, Second Draw borrowers will need to certify that economic uncertainty makes the loan request necessary to support the ongoing operations of the entity.
+Finally, second draw borrowers will need to certify that economic uncertainty makes the loan request necessary to support the ongoing operations of the entity.